Tehnix/template-mobile-wasm/README.md

 ## Setting up UniFFI from scratch

-While everything is handled by the `./mobile/build-ios.sh` script it might be nice to get an overview of what's going on (if you're doing this yourself from scratch, I recommend [this post](https://forgen.tech/en/blog/post/building-an-ios-app-with-rust-using-uniffi)).
+While everything is handled by the `./mobile/build-ios.sh` script it might be nice to get an overview of what's going on (if you're doing this yourself from scratch, I recommend [this post](https://forgen.tech/en/blog/post/building-an-ios-app-with-rust-using-uniffi)) (and [this for Android](https://forgen.tech/en/blog/post/building-an-android-app-with-rust-using-uniffi)).

+> NOTE: We also support Android but you'll need to have downloaded the [NDK](https://developer.android.com/studio/projects/install-ndk), and then you can run `just build-shared android`.

 We first build the binary for generating our bindings, and then use that to generate our bindings: